Faculty Handbook 2016–17

 Five senior college officers report to Thomas J. Schwarz, the president of Purchase College.
-This group, together with the assistant to the president, is called the president’s cabinet:
+This group, together with the director of government relations and strategic projects, is called the president’s cabinet:

 Provost and Academic Affairs

-The provost, who also serves as executive vice president for academic affairs, is responsible for providing the college’s academic leadership.
-The Office of the Provost and Academic Affairs oversees each of the college’s academic units, together with major areas of academic and sponsored research planning, assessment, and support:
+The provost, who also serves as vice president for academic affairs, is responsible for providing the college’s academic leadership.
+The Office of the Provost and Academic Affairs oversees each of the college’s academic units, together with major areas of institutional, academic, and sponsored research planning, assessment, and support:

 Enrollment Management and Integrated Marketing

-The vice president for enrollment management and integrated marketing/associate provost for enrollment oversees the Offices of Admissions, Enrollment Services, and Communications and Creative Services.
-He also chairs the Marketing and Communications Advisory Team and the Enrollment Management Implementation Team (EMIT).
-Reporting to Enrollment Services are the Offices of the Registrar and Student Financial Services (Financial Aid and Student Accounts), which are located together on the first floor of the Student Services Building.
+The vice president for enrollment management and integrated marketing/associate provost for enrollment oversees the Offices of Admissions, Enrollment Services, and Communications and Creative Services; the Academic Resource Center (Advising Center and Learning Center), Career Development Center, and the Educational Opportunity Program, Merit Access Program, and Office of the Ombudsman.
+He also chairs the Enrollment Management Implementation Team (EMIT) and the Marketing and Communications Advisory Team.
+Reporting to Enrollment Services are the Offices of the Registrar, Student Financial Services (financial aid and student accounts), and Facilities Rentals/Conference Planning, which are located together on the first floor of the Student Services Building.